inspec/inspec-aws/docs/resources/aws_iam_managed_policy.md

 The control will pass if the describe returns at least one result.

-Use `should_not` to test the entity should not exist.
+Use `shouldt` to test the entity should exist.

     describe aws_iam_managed_policy(policy_arn: 'policy-arn').where( <property>: <value>) do
       it { should exist }
     end

+Use `should_not` to test the entity should not exist.

     describe aws_iam_managed_policy(policy_arn: 'policy-arn').where( <property>: <value>) do
       it { should_not exist }